CasperDekeling/WebAssingment/README.md

 The game was, for the most part, made on a 27inch screen, so it works best on a large screen, but it's still playable on smaller screens.

+To run the game, just cd into the myapp folder, run 'npm install', and then 'npm start'!
+Then go into your browser, and go to the url 'localhost:3000'.
+If you wan't to change the port, you have to edit the package.json file. :)

 Made by Casper Dekeling & Julie Schnitzler.
-GitHub: https://github.com/CasperDekeling/WebAssingment (yes I know there's a typo in the link :P)
+GitHub: https://github.com/CasperDekeling/WebAssingment.git (yes I know there's a typo in the link :P)